webjuice/spree_flexirate_extended/README.md

 Spree FlexiRate Extended
 ========================
 Improves the Spree flexirate shipping calculation by providing more control over what existing flexirate offers.
-This gem will be obsolete, when either this code (probably improved) get merged into spree or once spree has a better calculator.
+This gem will become obsolete: when this code (probably improved) get merged into spree or once spree has a better calculator.

 The shipping rates can be added in any order and the calculator will do the sorting.
 The example below shows how the shipping rates are calculated.